-Whether the home you’re eyeing is a sprawling mansion in or a simple farmhouse, GVC Mortgage can help you find the perfect loan for your new home in Indianapolis.
+Whether the home you’re eyeing is a sprawling mansion or a simple farmhouse, GVC Mortgage can help you find the perfect loan for your new home in Indianapolis.
 With countless mortgages and programs available—FHA, USDA loans, and more—we’ll pair you with one that fits your financial situation and goals.
-Apply now to schedule a meeting with one of our experienced professionals, or contact our Carmel office at (317) 564-4906 with any questions about obtaining a home loan.
+Apply now to schedule a meeting with one of our experienced professionals, or contact us at (317) 564-4906 (Carmel) or (317) 754-4008 (Plainfield) with any questions about obtaining a home loan.

 Contact the Professionals at GVC Mortgage!

 We can help you apply for a variety of home and location-specific programs that save money.
 Read below to see which option fits best:

 - FHA 203(b): If you qualify for this program, the FHA insures your loan.
 This enables you to pay little-to-no money for the down payment in Indianapolis.
 It also allows your lender to offer low interest rates.